 TandemKross halo Charging Ring for the Taurus TX22

 Unlike some of its competition, the Taurus TX22 doesn’t need a charging ring.
 It’s fairly easy to rack the slide right out of the box.
 But that ring certainly makes it a little easier, especially after an optic has been added.
-While TandemKross offers their Challenger Charging Handle as well, I don’t like the “Golf tee stuck in my slide” look.
+While TandemKross offered their Challenger Charging Handle as well, I didn’t like the “Golf tee stuck in my slide” look (Seems no one else did, as they no longer carry it).
 They’re both machined aluminum, and both available in red or black, of course.
 The halo comes with the TandemKross TX22 Race Gun Kit though, so that’s what we installed.

 I’ll be honest here.
 I didn’t even need to read the installation instructions.
 Although I recommend that you do anyway, so check that link above.
 With the slide removed and the barrel and recoil assembly out, it’s a quick swap.
 Depress the retainer in the middle of the cover plate at the rear of the slide, and carefully slide the plate down.
 Don’t let the spring and detent take flight – they are under tension.
 Compress them, and slide the halo on, in place of the cover.
 After that’s done, the grip frame and the slide can be reunited again.